rubyaustralia/ruby_au/app/documents/constitution.markdown

 #### 11 New membership

-1. Once an application for membership is received the Secretary must enter the name and email address of the new member, and the date of becoming a member, in the register of members.
+1. Once an application for membership is received the Secretary must enter the name and address of the new member, and the date of becoming a member, in the register of members.

 #### 12 Annual subscription and fee on joining